dmcg/book/manuscript/Chapter_05_v1_1.md

 ### Simplify Prose Comment Block Ends

-"Every time I type `/*-` at the beginning of a line to start a prose block, IntelliJ helpfully inserts a `*/` on the line underneath to close the comment, but I have to prepend a `~` to end our prose block.
+Author - "Every time I type `/*-` at the beginning of a line to start a prose block, IntelliJ helpfully inserts a `*/` on the line underneath to close the comment, but I have to prepend a `~` to end our prose block.
 I keep forgetting to do this, and nothing alerts me until I view the rendered Markdown mess.
 Can you warn me?"

-"I could make it an error at the point of translation I suppose, but then I'd have to find a way to tell you where the problem was.
+Developer - "I could make it an error at the point of translation I suppose, but then I'd have to find a way to tell you where the problem was.
 Why don't I just allow

 ```kotlin
 /*-